Share this page with social media websites

 - Previously uninvolved relatives who suddenly claim rights to a person's affairs and possessions.

 - Abuse of power of attorney.

-Find out more at EveryonesBusiness.org, including tips on how Texans can protect themselves from financial exploitation and about events in your area.
+Find out more about this issue at EveryonesBusiness.org, including tips on how Texans can protect themselves from financial exploitation.

-- Last year, APS confirmed that 1,045 people were victims of financial exploitation while living in their homes.
-Another 74 adults were financially exploited in institutions.
+- APS confirmed that 1,041 people were victims of financial exploitation in Texas last year.
+This includes both people living at home and in institutions.

 - More APS data is available in the DFPS 2015 Data Book